FlorianCollin/rfsoc_sdr/Readme.md

 ## Code Documentation

-Most functions are documented via a docstring or comments, so I'd advise you to look at the source code, as it's pretty straightforward.
+* Most functions are documented via a docstring or comments, so I'd advise you to look at the source code, as it's pretty straightforward.
 What's more, the best source of documentation will be the commented examples in notebook form that come with the source code.
 You can also go directly to the PYNQ source code, and in particular the RF Data Converter configuration methods ([xrfdc](https://github.com/Xilinx/PYNQ/tree/master/sdbuild/packages/xrfdc/package)).

+* Please note that if you wish to modify the architecture, I advise you to create your own class using mine, copying and pasting key elements and reusing functions from the `dc.py` file.

 ## License